 23 Aug 2021

-Regular lockdowns in Victoria have meant that more people than ever are exploring the sites in their own backyard.
-Whittlesea residents are lucky to have incredible expanses of nature to investigate during their exercise times.
+As a result of the lockdowns in Victoria, more people than ever are exploring the sites in their own backyard.
+City of Whittlesea residents are lucky to have incredible expanses of nature to investigate during their exercise times.
 The Plenty Gorge offers trails, native animals, bird watching and so much beauty, right on our doorstep.

 Mindfulness strategies in nature

 Being out in nature and appreciating the environment is something that can help relieve the stressors of life.
 Whether it’s work, lockdown, school or any kind of anxiety, practising mindfulness and gratitude can help.
 The diverse ecosystems and the intricacy of the flora and fauna in the Plenty Gorge Park offer millions of things to focus on.
 From spiderwebs to the blossoms of spring, the colour of the water in the lake to the rapid movements of a pair of dueling kangaroos, there is always something to observe and meditate upon.